-The MCO shall conduct the Human Services Department (HSD) standardized Health Risk Assessment (HRA) on all members who are newly enrolled in Centennial Care for the purpose of (i) introducing the MCO to the Member, (ii) obtaining basic health and demographic information about the Member, and (iii) confirming the need for a Comprehensive Needs Assessment(CNA).
+The MCO or its delegate shall conduct the Human Services Department (HSD) standardized Health Risk Assessment (HRA) on all members who are newly enrolled in Centennial Care for the purpose of (i) introducing the MCO to the Member, (ii) obtaining basic health and demographic information about the Member, and (iii) confirming the need for a CNA to determine if the Member should be assigned to care coordination level 2 or level 3.
+The MCO may assign a Member for care coordination without completion of a CNA, provided that they obtain HSD approval in advance of the level assignment.

-The standardized HRA will be completed for each new Centennial Care Member within thirty (30) Calendar Days of the Member's enrollment in the MCO.
-Additionally, an HRA will be completed upon a change in the Member's health condition if the member is not currently identified for Care Coordination Level 2 or Level 3 services..
-The HRA may be conducted by telephone, in-person, or as otherwise approved by HSD; HRA information must be obtained from the Member or representative and must be documented in the Member's file .The MCO shall ensure its staff, subcontractors or vendor(s) conducting the HRA, are adequately trained to effectively conduct the HSD standardized HRA.
+The standardized HRA (4.A) will be completed for each new Centennial Care Member within thirty (30) Calendar Days of the Member's enrollment in the MCO.
+Additionally, a HRA will be completed upon a change in the Member's health condition if the member is not currently identified forin Care Coordination Level 2 or Level 3-services.
+The HRA may be conducted by telephone, in-person, or as otherwise approved by HSD; HRA information must be obtained from the Member or the authorized representative and must be documented in the Member's file.
+The MCO shall ensure its staff, subcontractors or vendor(s) conducting the HRA, are adequately trained to effectively conduct the HSD standardized HRA.

-The MCO will make reasonable efforts to contact Members to conduct an HRA and provide information about care coordination.
-Such efforts shall include, but shall not be limited to, engaging community supports such as Community Health Workers, CSAs and Centers for Independent Living.
-The MCO shall document at least three (3) attempts to contact a Member which includes at least one (1) attempt to contact the Member at the phone number most recently reported by the Member using the Member's last reported residential address.
-The three (3) attempts shall be followed by a letter sent to the Member's most recently reported address that provides information about care coordination and how to obtain an HRA.
+The MCO or its delegate will make reasonable efforts to contact Members to conduct a HRA and provide information about care coordination.
+Such efforts shall include, but shall not be limited to, engaging community supports such as Community Health Workers (CHWs), Community Health Representatives (CHRs), Core Service Agencies (CSAs) and Centers for Independent Living.
+The MCO or its delegate shall document at least three (3) attempts to contact a Member which includes at least one (1) attempt to contact the Member at the phone number most recently reported by the Member.
+The three (3) attempts shall be followed by a letter sent to the Member's most recently reported address that provides information about care coordination and how to obtain a HRA.
 Documentation of the three (3) attempts shall be included in the Member's file.
 Such attempts shall occur on not less than three (3) different Calendar Days, at different hours of the day, including day and evening hours and after business hours.